 HDFC Life Super Income Plan is a non-linked participating and limited pay money-back insurance plan.

 This plan comes with assured benefits and additional bonuses to plan the financial needs of an individual.
-Also, this insurance plan offers guaranteed income to the policyholder for a period of 8-15 years.
+Also, this insurance plan offers guaranteed income to the policyholder for 8-15 years.

-In this article, we will analyze the specific details of this plan and decide whether this insurance plan is really a worthy investment in the year 2019!
+In this article, we will analyze the specific details of this plan and decide whether this insurance plan is a worthy investment in the year 2022 !
+Is it a good or a bad policy?

-How does the HDFC Life Super Income Plan actually work?
+How does the HDFC Life Super Income Plan work?

 You will receive the payouts for 8,10,12 or 15 years, based on your selection.